Pesh-kabz: History

-The pesh-kabz originated in Safavid Persia and is believed to have been created sometime in the 17th century to overcome the mail armor worn by mounted and foot soldiers of the day.
-The term itself was first used to describe the front of a girdle worn by Persian wrestlers, indicating that the pesh-kabz was worn centrally as opposed to the kard and other blades which were worn at the sides.
+The pesh-qabz originated in Safavid Persia and is believed to have been created sometime in the 17th century to overcome the mail armor worn by mounted and foot soldiers of the day.
+The term itself was first used to describe the front of a girdle worn by Persian wrestlers, indicating that the pesh-qabz was worn centrally as opposed to the kard and other blades which were worn at the sides.
 It soon spread to neighbouring Afghanistan and Central Asia before eventually being introduced to the Indian subcontinent by the Mughals.
-After armor ceased to be worn by modern armies, the pesh-kabz retained its utility as a close combat knife, and many Pashtun tribesmen, particularly the Mahsud, Afridi, and Shinwari clans, continued to use the design, along with the chura and kard.
+After armor ceased to be worn by modern armies, the pesh-qabz retained its utility as a close combat knife, and many Pashtun tribesmen, particularly the Mahsud, Afridi, and Shinwari clans, continued to use the design, along with the chura and kard.

 During their period of colonial rule in India, the British frequently referred to all Afghan blades of this pattern collectively as "Afghan knives" or "Khyber knives", after the Khyber Pass that marked the transition from British India to the nation of Afghanistan.
-In India, manufacture of the pesh-kabz was centered in the northern city of Bhera, now part of Pakistan.
+In India, manufacture of the pesh-qabz was centered in the northern city of Bhera, now part of Pakistan.
+In the present-day, a number of pesh-kabz are manufactured in Udaipur, India.

-The pesh-kabz is still used today as a personal weapon as well as a ceremonial badge of adulthood for Pashtun and other Afghan hill tribes.
+The pesh-qabz is still used today as a personal weapon as well as a ceremonial badge of adulthood for Pashtun and other Afghan hill tribes.

 During World War 1, on 17 January 1916, the Maharaja of Patiala ordered a modernized version of the traditional knife fit for the use in modern war from the Wilkinson Sword Company.
-This exemplar combined a - straight - blade of the classic form with the hilt of a Lee-Enfield bayonet.
+This exemplar combined a straight blade of the classic form with the hilt of a Lee-Enfield bayonet.
 Only 555 pieces were manufactured and none of these seems to have survived though there is a detailed sketch from the producers' archives.